sshutdownow/juniper-delete_hanging_sessios_from_bras/README.md

 ### Requirements

-This scripts requires [Net::Telnet](http://search.cpan.org/~jrogers/Net-Telnet-3.04/lib/Net/Telnet.pm) module to work.
+This script requires [Net::Telnet](http://search.cpan.org/~jrogers/Net-Telnet-3.04/lib/Net/Telnet.pm) module to work.
 I run it from cron on some Unix machine.

 ### Copyright